sunnyc98/sunnyc98/README.md

 - 🔭 I’m currently working/studying on:
-      - NER analysis and Event Extraction on malicious comments,
+      - NER analysis on Korean user-generated text data
-      - Aspect Based Sentiment Analysis (ABSA),
-      - Graph Neural Networks.
+      - Event Extraction as a modified task of Semantic Role Labeling
 - 📫 How to reach me: ...

 - 😄 Pronouns: ...